 Titusville, FSU Alum), provides that a person in control of a residence who allows an open house party to take place commits a second degree misdemeanor if they know a minor has possession of or consumed any alcoholic beverage or drug at their residence and the person fails to take responsible steps to prevent the possession or consumption of the alcoholic beverage or drug by the minor.
 The bill amends present law to make a second or subsequent violation a first- degree misdemeanor.
 This bill also provides that any violation, which results in serious bodily injury or death, will be punishable by a first degree misdemeanor.
+Effective July 1, 2011, Chapter No. 2011-161

 HB 143, Tax Credits by Representative Ritch Workman (R- Melbourne), creates s.

-220.1811, F.S., which authorizes an aerospace-sector jobs tax credit and tuition reimbursement tax credit against state corporate income taxes, which may have the effect of encouraging private sector economic activity.
+220.1811, F.S., which authorizes an aerospacesector jobs tax credit and tuition reimbursement tax credit against state corporate income taxes, which may have the effect of encouraging private sector economic activity.
 The newly created statutes authorizing the aerospace-sector jobs tax credit and tuition reimbursement tax credit expire on December 31, 2021, with the exception of the carryover provisions.

 Additionally, the bill creates a 3 day sales tax holiday on school supplies with a cost of \$15. or less, clothing, shoes and bags with a cost of \$75.00 or less per item, etc. The sales tax holiday will begin at 12:01 a.m. on August 12, 2011 and run through 11:59 p.m. on August 14, 2011.
-Effective upon becoming law.

-SB 228, Code of Student Conduct by Senator Gary Siplin (D - Orlando), requires district school boards to include a student dress policy in student conduct codes.
+Effective July 1, except where otherwise provided.
+Chapter No.2011-76 district school boards to include a student dress policy in student conduct codes.
 It also requires language to be included in the policy which prohibits students from wearing clothing to school during the regular school day that indecently or in a vulgar manner exposes underwear or body parts or that is disruptive to an orderly learning environment.
 Additionally, schools will then be required to monitor this component of the policy and impose sanctions for students who violate the policy.
-The extent of involvement required by the school is contingent on how many times a student has committed an offense as follows:
+The extent of involvement required by the school is contingent on how many times a student has committed an offense as follows: For first offenders, the school is required to give the student a verbal warning, and the principal must call the student's parent or guardian;